renatoathaydes/renatoathaydes.github.io/_posts/2014-08-11-Programming-In-Ceylon.md

 }
 {% endhighlight %}

+## Working with `function`s

+We have already defined `function` as a piece of code which can be executed by either other functions or by the Ceylon runtime.
-One thing to notice is that functions can be values as well.
-As such, we can pass functions as arguments to other functions.
+But what was missing from that definition is that functions are also values, which means they can be arguments to other functions, for example.

 Check this out!

 {% highlight ceylon %}
+// a little helper function
 Float? askUserForNumber(String question) {
 	process.write(question);
 	value userX = process.readLine();